- An eligible graduate student is one who is enrolled in a graduate program that is in good standing with the GSA.

 - The total reimbursement that Graduate Students are eligible for throughout their tenure at UMBC is the Grant Tenure Limit (GTL).
-A student’s GTL depends on that student’s type of degree program (Masters, MFA, PhD).
+The GTL for a student depends on type of degree program (Masters, MFA, PhD) in which the student is enrolled.

 A list of these limits is given below.